fridenmf/SimpleThreadModules/README.md

       }
     }

 So that is basically our pool.
 It has three StashIncrementers taking from the same stash, and puts the result in the same stash.
 Neat.
-Now we do the same thing with the provided Pool class:
+Now we do the same thing, but with 10 workers and with the provided Pool class:

     import com.friden.simplethreadmodules.core.Consumer;
     import com.friden.simplethreadmodules.core.Stash;